catslanderer/Aspect-Ratio-Detector/README.md

 }
 ```

 Note that even though 3/4 = 0.75, supplying 0.75 as the AR is invalid CSS syntax (0.75 is not a ratio).
-Note also that if you're using [less](http://lesscss.org/), the compiler will unhelpfully turn that 3/4 into 0.75.
+Note also that if you're using the [less preprocessor](http://lesscss.org/), the compiler will unhelpfully turn that 3/4 into 0.75.
 The [workaround](https://github.com/less/less.js/issues/3225) is to escape the ratio like so:

 ```css
 @media (aspect-ratio: ~'3/4') {